 This column will show the question type and in which question number the type is located.

-If a teacher has marked a question correct for a student then the data view for individual student response will be updated.
+If a teacher has marked a question correct for a student, then the data view for Student Individual Responses will be updated.
 The field will be color coded as blue.